TheCowboyAI/nixos-yubikey/doc/key-plan.md

 # Key Management Plan (KMP)

+The purpose of this Key Management Plan is to establish a comprehensive framework for managing cryptographic keys within the CIM (Composable Information Machine) system.
+This plan outlines the policies, procedures, and workflows for key creation, usage, renewal, and revocation, ensuring the security and integrity of our systems and communications.

 A KMP is essential for any business today because it serves as a structured framework to protect sensitive data, control access, and minimize security risks associated with cryptographic keys.
 Here are several reasons why having a robust KMP is crucial:
 1. Data Security and Confidentiality